 Distributed Load Testing: A Guide with JMeter

-Distributed Load Testing goes beyond traditional methodologies, orchestrating a symphony of virtual users across multiple machines.
-This approach provides a realistic simulation of real-world usage scenarios, offering invaluable insights into an application's scalability, responsiveness, and overall robustness
+Distributed load testing goes beyond traditional methods: it orchestrates a symphony of virtual users from multiple machines.
+Practically, it simulates real-world usage scenarios and offers insights into an application's scalability, responsiveness, and overall robustness.

 Table of Contents